 Gigantes Plaki - Greek-style baked white beans

 What are Gigantes?

-Gigantes in Greek (without sounding too much like the guy from my big fat Greek wedding) literally means giants (giant’ beans).
-And that is what you’re cooking with in this dish what are gigantes beans? — they are giant white beans like Lima or butter beans baked in a tomato based sauce.
+Gigantes in Greek literally means giants (giant’ beans).
+And that is what you’re cooking with in this dish.
+What are gigantes beans? — they are giant white beans also often called Lima or butter beans - creamy beans baked in a tomato based sauce.
 This is a perfect side or a meal in itself.
 At a Greek restaurant you will find it in the ‘meze’ or small plates section, and it goes wonderfully with feta, an extra drizzle of olive oil and served with pita bread or some crusty bread to sop up the beautiful sauce they cook in.
+They are a staple dish in Greece and most Greek households have a version of this recipe on rotation.
+We are obsessed with them and we are even working on perfecting a slow cooker version of this recipe.
+Stay tuned!

+Gigantes Plaki - Greek-style baked white beans